CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Method

 \subsection{Heuristic Process}

-While the VLM effectively generates reasoning based on decisions from the A* algorithm~\cite{astar}, it struggles to directly infer the relationship between reasoning and decisions.
-Moreover, its relatively slow processing speed often leads to redundancy and repetition, limiting practical use in indoor navigation.
-Formally, the Heuristic Process module implements an action execution function $\mathcal{E}:\mathcal{T} \times \mathcal{S} \times \mathcal{A} \rightarrow \mathcal{S}$, where $\mathcal{T}$ represents the space of target objects, $\mathcal{S}$ depicts the state space, and $\mathcal{A}$ is the action space, which is presented in table ~\ref{tab:action space}.
-Inspired by human navigation, where efficiency is gained through repeated practice and environmental familiarity, allowing individuals to navigate with minimal cognitive effort, we introduce the Heuristic Process in {\DDN}.
-As demonstrated in Figure ~\ref{fig:heuristic process}, it consists of two modules: \textbf{Explore} and \textbf{Exploit}, both leveraging Chain-of-Thought (CoT) reasoning to adapt to new environments and optimize learned navigation execution.
+While the VLMs can effectively generate reasoning that aligns with decisions from path planning algorithms like A* algorithm~\cite{astar}, they often struggle to directly infer the causal relationship between reasoning and decisions.
+Moreover, their relatively slow processing speed can lead to redundancy and repetition, limiting their practical application in real-time indoor navigation.
+To address these challenges, we introduce the Heuristic Process in {\DDN}.
+This process is inspired by human navigation, where efficiency is gained through repeated practice and environmental familiarity, eventually allowing individuals to navigate with minimal cognitive effort.
+Formally, the Heuristic Process module implements an action execution function $\mathcal{E}:\mathcal{T} \times \mathcal{S} \times \mathcal{A} \rightarrow \mathcal{S}$, where $\mathcal{T}$ represents the space of target objects, $\mathcal{S}$ depicts the state space, and $\mathcal{A}$ is the action space, as presented in Table~\ref{tab:action space}.
+As demonstrated in Figure~\ref{fig:heuristic process}, it consists of two modules: \textbf{Explore} and \textbf{Exploit}, both leveraging Chain-of-Thought (CoT) reasoning to adapt to new environments and optimize learned navigation execution.
 The Heuristic Process is expressed as: